 Notes

-1 This is a compilation of the Stock (Identification and Movement) Regulations 1972 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 3 February 2012 of the Stock (Identification and Movement) Regulations 1972 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table